Murder of James Bailey Cash Jr.

-James Bailey Cash Jr. (born August 2, 1932) was a five-year-old child from Princeton, Florida who was smothered to death during his kidnapping by Franklin Pierce McCall in 1938.
+James Bailey "Skeegie" Cash Jr. (August 2, 1932 – May 28, 1938) was a five-year-old child from Princeton, Florida who was kidnapped and murdered by 22-year-old Franklin Pierce McCall Jr. in 1938.

 McCall successfully collected a large ransom for the dead child, having gone so far as to plant and publicly "discover" one of his own ransom notes, leading the authorities to detain him as a suspect.
 After several days of interrogation, McCall confessed to Cash's abduction and directed authorities to the hidden ransom money and the child's remains.
+McCall pleaded guilty, making a trial unnecessary, and was sentenced to death in 1938 and executed by electric chair in 1939.

 Background

 During the 1930s, the United States experienced a series of "ransom kidnappings" committed explicitly for financial gain, with victims generally from either middle-class or wealthy families.
 The most widely publicized ransom kidnapping at the time was the 1932 kidnapping of Charles Lindbergh Jr., the only son of the record-setting aviator Charles Lindbergh.
 Like James Bailey Cash Jr., Lindbergh's son died during the abduction, but a ransom was sought nevertheless.
 The Lindbergh case inspired Congress to pass legislation that allowed the Federal Bureau of Investigation (FBI) to investigate kidnappings in any state under certain conditions, one of which was a ransom demand.
 Despite this legislation, ransom kidnappings continued to be a major concern at the time when James Bailey Cash Jr. was abducted in May 1938.